wasmi-labs/wasmi/README.md

 Floating point operations in `no_std` use [`libm`](https://crates.io/crates/libm), which sometimes panics in debug mode (https://github.com/japaric/libm/issues/4).
 So make sure to either use release builds or avoid WASM with floating point operations, for example by using [`deny_floating_point`](https://docs.rs/wasmi/0.4.0/wasmi/struct.Module.html#method.deny_floating_point).

+# License

+`wasmi` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

+See LICENSE-APACHE, and LICENSE-MIT for details.

 ## Contribution